madhu221b/uva-dl2-team11/blogpost.md

 * Go through which experiments indicated that there was LRI in the data.

 # 5. Individual Contributions

+*__Nik Mather__ performed the experiments relating shortest path distance to influence, F1-score and accuracy (although he relied on Madhura and Avik to implement the influence score), assisted in writing the code for the Cheeger value experiments, and wrote most of th blogpost.

 # 6. References